IHE/ITI.mCSD/input/pagecontent/issues.md

 - Public Comment for addition of [ITI-130](ITI-130.html) Feed Transaction (Create, Update, Delete, Batch/Transaction)
   - Updated Volume 1 for new actors and transaction and added use case and additions to security considerations.
   - Reworked all Actors to improve clarity
+- Fix for [Issue 166](https://github.com/IHE/ITI.mCSD/issues/166) on physicalType cardinality
+- Fix for [Issue 157](https://github.com/IHE/ITI.mCSD/issues/157) on partof search parameter requirement to SHOULD
+- Fix for [Issue 158](https://github.com/IHE/ITI.mCSD/issues/166) on linking to the capability statement display for search parameters
+- Changed CapabilityStatements to use FSH and added expectations to fix [Issue 185](https://github.com/IHE/ITI.mCSD/issues/185)

 | New Actor (with Option)                                            | Old Actor                                |
 | ------------------------------------------------------------------ | ---------------------------------------- |
 | [Directory](volume-1.html#146111-directory)                        | Care Services Selective Supplier         |